-This is a recipe that I got from the most wonderful neighbor.
+This recipe for Rice O’Brien is one that I got from the most wonderful friend and neighbor, Caryline.
 It’s something she serves regularly for her Sunday Dinners after church.
 Friends and family request it, but I had never heard of Rice O’Brien Apparently, I don’t travel in the same circles that she does.
 When I asked about the recipe, she explained how it was made, and that it can be made from freshly cooked or leftover white rice.
 I often have leftover white rice, so I made a note of the recipe.
 This recipe can also be made with cooked brown rice.

 I previously posted a recipe for Lima Bean Rice O’Brien during my 30 days of beans.
 In that recipe, I cooked the rice in the leftover Lima bean cooking liquid, or broth.
 To add extra flavor in the absence of bean broth, the rice can be cooked in broth or bouillon.
 In fact, my neighbor recommends cooking the rice for this dish in broth.
 If you use bouillon, you may want to eliminate the salt from the recipe.